Please find our reporting requirements outlined below. If you wish to download a copy of these, please click here.

 If appropriate, a few photographs and/or a short film of the work we have supported would be well-received.
 But, this is not essential.
 Feel free to include photos and/or a weblink in your report.

-When your report is complete, please email it to us.
+When your report is complete, please email it to the Trust Secretary.
 Please also take this opportunity to provide us with any feedback that your organisation may have about our grant-making process, good or bad.
 The views of those we support are particularly important to us.

-To note: We do not require or welcome interim reports, unless you have received multi-year funding, or if your project is differing significantly from what we agreed to fund.
-If multi-year funding has been awarded then please provide just a short update (max. one page of A4) before the next payment is due, confirming that the funds are still being used as outlined in your funding application.
+TO NOTE: Please do not send interim reports, unless your project is differing significantly from what we agreed to fund.
+If multi-year funding has been pledged to your charity, then please provide a brief update before the next payment is due (i.e. around one page of A4, max.), explaining how our grant is being/has been spent to date.
 A full report is only required at the end of the funding period.